(All fields required)

 Not all children with chronic debilitating illnesses can be managed at home and therefore require care in some type of long-term, or extended care, facility.
 These facilities are often necessary for multiple reasons, including:

-The Center for Infants and Children at Cincinnati Children's provides information and resource to families to learn about residential options.
+The Complex Care Center provides information and resource to families to learn about residential options.

 Choosing the right residential, or extended care, facility for a child can be difficult for families.
 Here are some important questions to ask when interviewing / researching a particular facility: